annalouisegautier/annalouisegautier.github.io/_pages/about.md

 My research interests center around planning and decision making in multi-agent systems.
 I often consider planning under uncertainty (e.g., MDPs, MMDPs, CMMDPs) and game theory and mechanism design (e.g., auctions).
 I consider both multi-robot systems and mixed, human-and-robot systems.

 I received my PhD from the University of Oxford in 2023.
-My thesis was entitled "Resource Allocation for Constrained Multi-Agent Systems" and was supervised by [Nick Hawes](https://www.robots.ox.ac.uk/~nickh/) and [Micheal Wooldridge](https://www.cs.ox.ac.uk/people/michael.wooldridge/).
+My thesis was entitled "Resource Allocation for Constrained Multi-Agent Systems" and was supervised by [Nick Hawes](https://www.robots.ox.ac.uk/~nickh/) and [Michael Wooldridge](https://www.cs.ox.ac.uk/people/michael.wooldridge/).
 Prior to that, I received my MSc in Applied Mathematics from the London School of Economics.
 I recieved my BA in Mathematics and my BS in Computer Science from Washington University in St. Louis.

 <i>I am currently advertising some Master's thesis projects at the Division of Robotics, Perception, and Learning.
 Send me an email for more information.</i>